 Things To Do in Port Orange

-Port Orange and the surrounding areas have many recommendable activiites.
+There's never a shortage of fun things to do in Port Orange.
 Parks and preserves like Cracker Creek and Spruce Creek Park allow visitors to get in touch with the unique Florida environment and enjoy the famous weather.
 Dunlawton Sugar Mill Gardens provides a look back to the 19th-century sugar plantation history of the area, while the Gamble Place historic district showcases historic citrus packing and a home belonging to James Gamble of Proctor & Gamble fame.
 Plus, residents have access to some top-notch dining and nightlife options and everything nearby Daytona Beach has to offer.